yui/yui3-gallery/src/gallery-itsaviewmodel/listpanel/README.md

 <b>Caution:</b>If you use the 'add'-button, then -in order to work properly- you need to take care of (see examples):
 * define the property 'modellist.model' (extention of Y.Model)
 * define a sync-layer at the class-level of 'modellist.model'-class
-* plugin Y.Plugin.ITSAChangeModelTemplate and declare at least 'editTemplate' and 'editmodelConfigAttrs', see: [Y.ITSAChangeModelTemplate](../gallery-itsachangemodeltemplate)
+* plugin Y.Plugin.ITSAChangeModelTemplate and declare at least 'editTemplate' and 'config', see: [Y.ITSAChangeModelTemplate](../gallery-itsachangemodeltemplate)

 All other functionality is inherited from [Y.ITSAViewModellist](../gallery-itsaviewmodellist).